MobileFirst-Platform-Developer-Center/DevCenter/cookbook/index.md

 <br/>
 #### Step 4
 The Cordova application is almost fully migrated.
 Now’s the time to handle the generated API report.
-Open the API report in a browser and review it.
+Open the API report in a browser window and review the presented items.
 For each item in the report, you will need to [either implement it differently or replace it entirely](http://engtest01w.francelab.fr.ibm.com:9090/support/knowledgecenter/SSHS8R_8.0.0/com.ibm.worklight.upgrade.doc/dev/c_upgrad_exist_cordova_webview.html?lang=en-us#c_upgrad_exist_cordova_webview).
 You can re-run the Migration Assistance tool, this time pointing to the new Cordova application to check again for any APIs that were not dealt with.

 <br/>
 > **Supplemental reading:**